XCOM 2 Class Analysis: SPARK

 The SPARK performs a move-and-melee strike on a single target.
 This strike has +20 to Aim, and does 7, 9, or 11 damage based on the SPARK's chassis tier.
 Crits will add 2 damage in all cases.
 4 turn cooldown.

-Strike is another skill that had me worried the Mec would be some omniclass displacing all your human troops, what with obviously overlapping with Slash's utility.
+Strike is another skill that had me worried the SPARK would be some omniclass displacing all your human troops, what with obviously overlapping with Slash's utility.
 Fortunately, while Strike is strong and accurate, the harsh cooldown forces you to use it more strategically than a Ranger uses Slash.

 One of the better uses of Strike, particularly for a SPARK who took Bulwark instead of Adaptive Aim, is to re-position during Overdrive without missing out on an offensive action, allowing you to flank one enemy by punching another.
 This is especially relevant in the base game where Adaptive Aim is difficult to justify, but even in War of the Chosen it's a great utility to have sitting around when you want it.